Head of Histopathology

 MVDr, PhD, MSc, FRCPath, MRCVS

-Ladislav obtained his primary veterinary degree at the University of Veterinary and Pharmaceutical Sciences in Brno, Czech Republic in 2001 and combined residency and PhD in anatomic pathology at the same school in 2004.
+Ladislav graduated from the University of Veterinary and Pharmaceutical Sciences in Brno, Czech Republic in 2001 followed by combined residency and PhD in anatomic pathology at the same school in 2004.
 Afterwards he became lecturer and in 2011 Associate Professor of Anatomic Pathology at the Faculty of Veterinary Medicine in Brno.
 Between 2010 and 2012 he completed MSc program in Fishery and Hydrobiology at Mendel University in Brno.
-Ladislav successfully passed exams of Royal College of Pathologist and became FRCPath in 2016.
+Ladislav joined Finn Pathologists in 2013 and successfully passed exams of Royal College of Pathologists and became FRCPath in 2016.

 BSc (Hons) BVSc PhD FRCPath MRCVS